The Scottish Housing

 We must provide the Scottish Housing Regulator with our Annual Return on the Charter (ARC) by the end of May each year.

 The Regulator publishes a summary report on our Charter performance in August each year.
 This report sets out our performance against key selected Charter Indicators that tenants told the Regulator matter most.
+Our most recent report is below:

 We publish a detailed report on the Charter for tenants and other customers by the end of October every year.
 This report reflects what tenants have told us they want to be reported on, and how they want it reported.
 Our Landlord Reports are available below: